reactjs/react.dev/src/content/reference/react/useDebugValue.md

 }
 ```

-This gives components calling `useOnlineStatus` a label like `OnlineStatus: "Online"` when you inspect them:
+This gives Components calling `useOnlineStatus` a label like `OnlineStatus: "Online"` when you inspect them:

 ![A screenshot of React DevTools showing the debug value](/images/docs/react-devtools-usedebugvalue.png)